Equality and Diversity

 The 2017 Mainstreaming and Equality Outcomes Report is available to download.
 SFRS is in the process of making this document available as an audio file.
 This page will be updated with this addition in due course.

-We have published our composite Equal Pay Statement and Gender Pay Gap Report for 2017.
-The report set out details of the gender pay gap between men and women, the occupational segregation profile of the Scottish Fire and Rescue, where there are clusters of men and women working in particular areas, and the action plan of how we will ensure that our pay and reward practices are fair and transparent.
-The Equal Pay Statement and Gender Pay Gap Report for 2015 is also available.
+We have published our Gender Pay Gap Report for 2019 which sets out details of the gender pay gap between men and women, and includes an occupational segregation profile of the Scottish Fire and Rescue Service, where there are clusters of men and women working in particular areas, with associated narrative.
+The composite Equal Pay Statement and Gender Pay Gap Report for 2017 and Equal Pay Statement and Gender Pay Gap Report for 2015 are also available”.

 Consider the use of equality criteria in the public procurement process